-The OPENLiMiT SignCubes AG is responsible for the provision of the TOE deliverables No. 5 - No. 7.
-They are handed over to end customers (i.e. application developers) either online or by a delivery service on CD-ROM as a compressed zip-archive that is signed with the following qualified certificate:
+The TOE deliverables No. 5 - No. 7 can only be acquired from OPENLiMiT SignCubes AG.
+They are handed over to end customers (i.e. application developers) either online or by a delivery service on CD-ROM as a compressed zip-archive.
+The archive is digitally signed with a qualified electronic signature.
+The belonging qualified certificate can be identified by means of the following information: